TrueBlocks/trueblocks-browse/frontend/src/assets/help/unchained-manifests.md

-The Manifests view displays a list of all manifests in the system.
-The list can be filtered by name, and the manifests can be viewed, edited, or deleted.
+The Manifests view displays a list of the manifests found on the Unchained Index smart contract for your configured publisher (TrueBlocks by default).

+The list can be filtered by name, and the manifests may be viewed, edited, or deleted.

 #### Sharing

-Abis are a naturally shareable item.
-Everyone in teh community needs Abis.
-You may choose to share by pressing the share button.
+Once pinned, the manifest records and maintains the list of IPFS hashes that were created during pinning.
+This file can be published to the Unchained Index smart contract so that you (or anyone else) may access it.